Are Eggshells Good for Snake Plants?

 Many gardeners claim that adding eggshells will improve your pH and make it alkaline.

-The fact is adding calcium carbonate increases pH and help to reduce acidic soil, but after pH reaches 6.8 it will have no impact on the soil pH.
+The fact is adding calcium carbonate increases pH and helps to reduce acidic soil, but after pH reaches 6.8, it will have no impact on the soil pH.

-Soil test will help to gauge the impact of adding eggshells to the soil.
+Soil tests will help to gauge the impact of adding eggshells to the soil.

 Eggshells Gardening Myths

-• Use of eggshells can’t stop snails.
-Instead, if you use eggshells without washing, it may attract pests.
+- The use of eggshells can’t stop snails.
+Instead, if you use eggshells without washing them, they may attract pests.

-• Half eggshell can be used to germinate seeds.
+- Half eggshell can be used to germinate seeds.
 This is a myth.
 It is not a good idea.
-As mentioned, eggshell won’t be decomposed and you have to break it before planting the seedling in the soil.
+As mentioned, eggshells won’t decompose, and you have to break them before planting the seedlings in the soil.

-• Eggshell will avoid blossom end rot.
+- Eggshells will avoid blossom end rot.
 It’s a myth.
-Though packed with calcium, adding eggshell won’t instantly improve calcium percentage of your soil.
-Thus, your plant health may deter further.
+Though packed with calcium, adding eggshells won’t instantly improve the calcium percentage of your soil.
+Thus, your plant health may deteriorate further.

 You might have read about using vinegar to fasten the decomposition of eggshells.
-But, acetic acid of vinegar may damage your plant tissues and your snake plant can eventually die.
+However, acetic acid in vinegar may damage your plant tissues, and your snake plant can eventually die.

-You’re wrong if you’re assuming fertilizer as plant food.
-Without enough sunlight and water, plant won’t grow.
+You’re mistaken if you’re assuming fertilizer is plant food.
+Without enough sunlight and water, plants won’t grow.

-However, with less fertilizer application plant can grow.
+However, with less fertilizer application, plants can grow.

-But, fertilizers boost the plant growth, particularly indoor plants, because they don’t get organic matter like plants in the garden.
+But fertilizers boost plant growth, particularly indoor plants because they don’t get organic matter like plants in the garden.

-Use fertilizer with NPK value of 10:15:10.
-This will ensure the snake plant gets good root growth and grow attractive foliage.
+Use fertilizer with an NPK value of 10:15:10.
+This will ensure the snake plant gets good root growth and grows attractive foliage.

 Conclusion